Playstore Icon

 Freelancers must additionally pay income tax at the current rate.
 The following are the income tax rates that apply to freelancers under the age of 60:

-When filing Tax Returns, a freelancer can use Form ITR 4.
-Your account books should be audited if your income exceeds INR 1 crore.
+ITR-4 is the ITR form for freelancer.
+Remember, your account books should be audited if your income exceeds INR 1 crore.

 There is no need for an audit if your turnover is less than INR 1 crore.
 ITR Form 4S should be used if a freelancer chooses the Presumptive Method of Taxation.